Home

 HR719

-HR719 is a double hypergiant star in the constellation of Cetus.
+HR719 is a double hypergiant star of spectral class K0 in the constellation of Cetus.

 HR719 visual magnitude is 6.45.
-Because of its reltive faintness, HR719 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR719 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.45